hardillb/multi-tenant-node-red/manager/README.md

 # Multi Tenant Node-RED management app

-This is a small web app to stand up new Node-RED instances using Docker.
+A small web app to stand up new Node-RED instances using Docker.

+This is meant to purely be a PoC, a real production deployment would require a lot more features.

 ## Configure